pjamieso/fhirokta/README.md

 - **Client** : The client is the system that requires access to the protected resources.
 To access resources, the client must hold the appropriate access token.
 The demo client is our Angular Application for retrieving and displaying patients and their observations.
 - **Authorization Server** : The server that receives requests from the Client for Access Tokens and issues them upon successful authentication and **consent** by the Resource Owner.
 The authorization server exposes two endpoints: the Authorization endpoint, which handles authentication and consent of the user, and the Token endpoint, which is involved in a machine-to-machine interaction.
 The Okta authorization server supplies both of these endpoints.
 - **Resource Server** : A server that protects the user&#39;s resources and receives access requests from the Client.
 It accepts and validates an access token from the client and returns the appropriate resources to it.
 The resource server in this demo is the cloud-based IRIS FHIR accelerator service.
-- **Resource Scopes** : Scopes are used to specify exactly what access to resources may be granted.
+- **Scopes** : Scopes are used to specify exactly what access to resources may be granted.
 Acceptable scope values, and the resources they relate to, are dependent on the **Resource Server**.
 Examples used in this demo include: openid, profile, user/Patient.read.

 ![Okta Sequence Diagram](Images/OktaSequence.png)